Thomas John Lucas

-Thomas John Lucas (1826–1908) was an American officer in the Mexican War and the Civil War.
+Thomas John Lucas (1826–1908) was an American officer in the Mexican–American War and the American Civil War.

 Life

 Thomas John Lucas was born in Lawrenceburg, Indiana, on September 9, 1826.
 He was a son of one Major Frederick J. Lucas, who apparently fought under Napoleon.

 in 1847, he left his father's adopted trade of watchmaker and fought in the Mexican War as a 2nd lieutenant of the 4th Indiana Volunteers for a period of 14 months.

-In 1861, he entered the Civil War for the Union as lieutenant colonel of the 16th Indiana Regiment and when mustered out was brevetted brigadier general.
+In 1861 he joined the Union Army as lieutenant colonel of the 16th Indiana Infantry Regiment.
+A year later he became Colonel, and led his unit through the Vicksburg Campaign.
+From late 1863 onwards he commanded various cavalry brigades in the west and south, mostly serving in the Department of the Gulf.
+He was promoted to Brigadier General in late 1864, continued to command cavalry brigades and divisions, and eventually was brevetted Major General for his services at Mobile.
+He mustered out in January 1866.

 He died at Lawrenceburg, Indiana on November 17, 1908, aged 83 years.
 His wife died several months before him.